A Chicago police officer is dead and another is fighting for his life following a shooting during a traffic stop – KION546

 A Chicago police officer is dead and another is fighting for his life following a shooting during a traffic stop

-A Chicago police officer has died, and another officer is fighting for his life following a traffic stop Saturday night that ended in gunfire, officials said.
+One Chicago police officer is dead and another is fighting for his life after they were shot while conducting a traffic stop Saturday night, officials said.

-Two suspects are in custody, said Eric Carter, First Deputy Superintendent of Police, during a news briefing early Sunday.
+Three suspects are in custody, Chicago Police Superintendent David Brown said at a news conference Sunday.

-“This evening, Chicago mourns the loss of one of its bravest and finest.
-And we have another officer who is struggling and fighting for his very life,” Carter said.
+“These officers put the safety and lives of others above their own, serving with courage and honor despite knowing the cost,” he said in an earlier statement.
+“We will never forget the sacrifices these officers made to protect this city.
+We cannot forget.”

-Officers were conducting a traffic stop on a vehicle with three people, two men and a woman, near 63rd Street and South Bell Avenue, when the officers were fired on and returned fire around 9 p.m.
-Saturday evening, Carter said.
+Three officers assigned to the department’s Community Safety Team were conducting a traffic stop on a vehicle with three occupants near 63rd Street and South Bell Avenue at around 9 p.m.
+Saturday when they were fired upon, Brown said at the news conference.

-“During that exchange of gunfire, two officers were struck, one offender was struck,” he added.
+The officers returned fire, and two officers were struck in the exchange of gunfire, Brown said.
+One of the “offenders” was also hit and taken to a local hospital, he said.

-The two officers were rushed to the University of Chicago Medical Center.
-One female officer died there, and another officer “is currently fighting for his very life,” according to Carter.
+The officers were rushed to the University of Chicago Medical Center, where one of them — later identified as 29-year-old Ella French — died.
+The other officer, who has been with the department for six years, is in critical condition and “fighting for his life,” Brown said.

 Fallen officer mourned: ‘We cannot forget’

-“Please pray for the family and loved ones of the fallen officer who will now face a world without her.
-Please also pray for the recovery of the officer who is fighting for his life,” Brown said.
+“Our collective hearts are broken by this tragic and senseless death of PO Ella French,” Chicago Police spokesperson Tom Ahern wrote in a tweet Sunday evening.

-“These officers put the safety and lives of others above their own, serving with courage and honor despite knowing the cost. … We will never forget the sacrifices these officers made to protect this city.
-We cannot forget.”
+“Her life was taken in service to others.
+Please hold Officer French, her critically wounded partner and their loved ones in your prayers,” Ahern wrote.

-Early Sunday morning, Chicago police officers lined the road leading to the Chicago Medical Examiner’s Office as the procession for the fallen officer was escorted by a trio of pipers and a single drummer down the street.
+Early Sunday, Chicago police officers lined the road leading to the Chicago Medical Examiner’s Office as a trio of bagpipers and a single drummer escorted the procession for her.

 In a solemn show of support, the waiting officers stood silently at attention, saluting the ambulance as its lights flashed, slowly passing before turning into the facility.